 Going down into the natural opening is cool, but if you are concerned about time or physical constraints, take the elevator and focus on the Big Room.
 That’s where you see the most formations and it’s magical.

 Do whisper.
-As Aimee Mann warned us, voices carry.
+As Til Tuesday warned us, voices carry.

 Guadalupe Mountains National Park